bitrise-io/devcenter/_articles/testing/device-testing-for-android.md

 7. Add the type of test device in the `Test devices` input field.
 If choosing a different device than the default, your input should have the format of `deviceID,version,language,orientation` separated with `,`.

    ![](/img/test-devices.png)

+   Check out Firebase [Available devices in Test Lab]() guide on the test devices.
 8. Start a build.

 ### Running instrumentation tests